tajemouti/hello-rails-back-end/README.md

   git clone https://github.com/tajemouti/hello-rails-back-end.git
 ```

-  YOu can also clone the front-end project using the following comamand:
+  You can also clone the front-end project using the following command:

 ```
   git clone https://github.com/tajemouti/hello-react-front-end.git